rkhullar/csci870/README.md

 | :--------------------------------------: |
 | ***Figure 5.1 - Scan Records grouped by Location*** |

+Figure 5.1 shows that 17 locations passed the intial filter of having at least 1000 scan records.
+The top four locations have over 15,000 records.

 <div style="page-break-after: always;"></div>

 |              ![hour][cntT]               |
 | :--------------------------------------: |
 | ***Figure 5.2 - Scan Records grouped by Hour*** |

+Figure 5.2 shows that most of the scans were performed between 4 PM and 7 PM.

 <div style="page-break-after: always;"></div>